kasir-barati/you-say/apps/frontend/README.md

 # Expanding `process.env` types

-We needed to create a new type declaration file called `env.d.ts` to declare our environmental variables, [read more](https://nextjs.org/docs/pages/building-your-application/configuring/typescript#custom-type-declarations).
+We have had created a new type declaration file called `env.d.ts` to declare our environmental variables, [read more](https://nextjs.org/docs/pages/building-your-application/configuring/typescript#custom-type-declarations).
+So in case you need to add a new env please add there

 # Mocking